mastrogiovanni/caritas-store/README.md

 ```

 Now you can modify both backend and frontend to fix bugs or add features without rebuild the whole code.

+Access the app at `http://localhost:4000`

 Database is accessible on your localhost (port 27017) with the following URI: `mongodb://admin:admin@localhost:27017/`

-Access the app at `http://localhost:4000`

 # Run in Dev mode

-Once the frontend/backend are stable enough you can run them locally in containerized way:
+Once the frontend/backend are stable enough you may want to run them using containers.
+With the following command you build containers and run a full stack with traefik as
+load balancer (with proper routing) and mongodb as database.

 ```
 docker-compose --profile dev up --build